 “I usually only joke around about my deafness, because I feel like nobody really cares,” Ben Bayliss reveals in a video about his hearing condition.
 “Whenever someone asks me a question about it, I feel like they’re being polite because it’s something to talk about.”
 Despite this, he mentions that his aim in making the video is to help deaf and hearing people to understand more about the condition.

 Clearing up a misconception about deafness only affecting the elderly, Ben points out that 360 million people are affected by deafness, 32 million of them being children.
-The implications of hearing loss vary greatly, however Ben goes on to describe the psychological effects and social consequences that he experiences as a result of his deafness.
+The individual implications of hearing loss vary greatly, so Ben goes on to describe the psychological effects and social consequences that he experiences as a result of his own deafness.